Restaurant in New York City, United States

 What should a first-timer know about La Gran Uruguaya Restaurant?

 Uruguayan cooking is meat-forward and simple by design: quality beef cooked on a parilla grill, seasoned with restraint.
 Do not arrive expecting elaborate sauces or fusion treatments.
-Jackson Heights is a transit-accessible neighborhood, easy from the 7 train, and the surrounding corridor is one of NYC's densest dining blocks, worth exploring before or after.
+Jackson Heights is a transit-accessible neighborhood, easy from the 7 train, the surrounding corridor is one of NYC's densest dining blocks, worth exploring before or after.

 Can La Gran Uruguaya Restaurant accommodate groups?